Getting Started with Cursor

 Cursor is a Text-to-code AI tool that can generate complete apps from English commands.
 Unlike some AI code completion tools, Cursor is aware of your entire code base and will create/modify multiple files based on your instructions.

-You'll start by building some simple web apps, then proceed to building React web apps with users and persistent data.
-Even if you've never coded before, you can complete the tutorials and learn to develop real software.
+You'll start by building a simple Quiz app, then proceed to building React web apps with users and nt data.
+Even if you've never coded before, you can learn to develop real software.

 Setup